How much N is in rain and snow?

 I just looked it up, and it is generally a small amount, although there are locations with more.

+You don’t need to wonder or speculate about this.
 There are some excellent sources for N deposition data.
 I looked at:

 - National Atmospheric Deposition Program, USA data